code1sentinel/policy-as-code/Enforcing MFA for Privileged Accounts (IA-2(1))/README.md

 ## Potential pitfalls

 Overlook the step to create a policy folder for the rego policy.
-Upon creating and running ``conftest test iam_config.son``, everything ran as per the lab instructions.
+Upon creating the folder and running ``conftest test iam_config.son`` in the terminal, everything ran as per the lab instructions.

 ## Artifacts